 What comes to your mind when you think about successful trading?
 Most traders believe that success in trading is all about finding a perfect trading opportunity and speculate on it.
 When in fact the correct answer is consistency.
 You probably already know that in order to trade, the trader has to abide by certain rules.
-Risk management is clearly one of them.
-Arguably, the most important of all, as those who want to earn money should first learn how to manage losses.
+Risk management is also a set of the said rules.
+Arguably, the most important of all, as those who want to earn money should first learn how to manage their losses correctly.

-Risk management is a key concept that all novice traders should understand and learn to apply.
+Risk management is a key concept in trading that all novice traders should understand and learn to apply.
 Unfortunately, this topic is often overlooked, sometimes even dismissed as unimportant.
-Nonetheless, more than one trader has gone bankrupt due to lack of discipline and insufficient risk management.
+Nonetheless, more than one trader has gone bankrupt due to his lack of discipline and insufficient risk management.

 When expecting a single trade that will change your life for the better you behave like a gambler (which is obviously counterproductive).
 But in reality, trading has nothing to do with gambling.
 The sooner you understand this the better.
 If you find yourself thinking about trading in terms of blind luck you are definitely doing something wrong.
 Risk management rules are here to bail you out and make your entire trading journey more productive.

 The 2% rule

 Investing a random amount of money into a deal (just because you think it is a good idea) is very close to gambling.
 Allocating a thoroughly calculated amount, on the other hand, can pay off in the long-term.
 It is widely accepted that the optimal amount of money you invest in a single deal should not exceed 2% of your entire capital.

 Knowing how to control losses is as important for a successful trader as it is to spot a trend reversal, open a deal in the right direction, etc.